-- For a substantial renovation, HomeBuilder will be paid after construction has commenced and evidence is submitted showing payment of at least $150,000 of the contract price has been paid to the builder.
+- Substantial renovation: after construction has commenced and evidence is submitted showing payment of at least $150,000 of the contract price has been paid to the builder.

-- For an off the plan home/new home purchase, HomeBuilder will be paid after evidence showing the property is registered in your name on the certificate of title.
-You must be registered as the owner of the property by no later than 31 October 2022.
+- Off-the-plan home/new home purchase: after evidence showing the property is registered in your name on the certificate of title.
+You must be registered as the owner of the property by no later than 30 April 2023.

 You may lodge an objection if your HomeBuilder application is declined and you do not agree with the decision of the Territory Revenue Office.

 The Territory Revenue Office closely examines all HomeBuilder applications for compliance with the eligibility criteria.
-Should we contact you during an audit, it is a condition of receiving HomeBuilder that you must provide all information requested.
+It is a condition of receiving HomeBuilder that you provide all information requested if we contact you during an audit.